alclary/Auth-Microservice/README.md

 print(reply)
 ```

 Notably, it is not mandatory to utilize ZeroMQ's send_string() and recv_string(), but it does simplify encoding and serialization within the code.
-Please see the [ZMQ Sock Class](https://pyzmq.readthedocs.io/en/latest/api/zmq.html#zmq.Socket) documentation for more details (i.e. see recv_ and send_ class methods).
+Please see the [ZMQ Socket Class](https://pyzmq.readthedocs.io/en/latest/api/zmq.html#zmq.Socket) documentation for more details (i.e. see recv_ and send_ class methods).
 For example, to avoid serialization of JSON objects (i.e. stringifying), an approach like the following could be used:

 ```python
 import zmq